-Shanghai Stock exchange signs MoU with the Saudi exchange | Law-Order
+Shanghai Stock Exchange signs MOU with the Saudi Exchange | Law-Order

 - China

-The Shanghai Stock exchange said on Monday it signed Memorandum of Understanding (MoU) with the Saudi Arabian counterpart.

-Both exchanges will explore cooperation opportunities in listings, fintech, ESG and research, the Shanghai exchange said in a statement.
+The Shanghai Stock Exchange said it signed Memorandum of Understanding (MOU) with the Saudi Exchange in Riyadh on Sunday, to lay the foundation for future cooperation.
+Both exchanges will explore cooperation opportunities in cross-listings, fintech, ESG (Environmental, Social, and Governance) and research, the Shanghai exchange said in a statement on Monday.

+"We are happy to cooperate with the Saudi Exchange," said Cai Jianchun, general manager of the Shanghai exchange.
+"We look forward to jointly promoting product cooperation including exchange-traded funds (ETFs), and deepen the connection between the two capital markets."
+China and Saudi Arabia's stock exchanges had been in talks to allow ETFs to list on each other's bourses, three sources

+told Reuters last month, as the countries look to deepen financial ties amid warming diplomatic relations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)